onero/docker-container-management/README.md

-# docker-automated-media
+# docker-container-management
- Automated Media Download Setup for Synology
+Container management for Docker